 Hamilton is a very small city located in the state of Montana.
 With a population of 4,602 people and two constituent neighborhoods, Hamilton is the 20th largest community in Montana.

 Unlike some cities, Hamilton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hamilton are a mix of both white- and blue-collar jobs.
-Overall, Hamilton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hamilton who work in sales jobs (18.64%), office and administrative support (13.99%), and management occupations (9.08%).
+Overall, Hamilton is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hamilton who work in sales jobs (18.87%), office and administrative support (13.23%), and management occupations (8.59%).

-The education level of Hamilton citizens is a little higher than the average for US cities and towns: 22.27% of adults in Hamilton have at least a bachelor's degree.
+The percentage of people in Hamilton who are college-educated is somewhat higher than the average US community of 21.84%: 25.80% of adults in Hamilton have at least a bachelor's degree.

 The people who call Hamilton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hamilton residents report their race to be White, followed by Asian.
-Important ancestries of people in Hamilton include Irish, English, Italian, and Norwegian.
+The greatest number of Hamilton residents report their race to be White, followed by Native American.
+Important ancestries of people in Hamilton include Irish, English, Scottish, and Norwegian.

 The most common language spoken in Hamilton is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German.